 In a nutshell

-- Identify and manage environmental issues and associated risks, including water, transport, landscape, heritage and biodiversity
+- Identify and manage environmental issues and associated risks relating to civil engineering, including water, transport, landscape, heritage and biodiversity

 - Develop your knowledge of materials and their fundamental behaviour, from laboratory testing of soils, to 3D printing composite structures